Pulling Apart 2-spheres in 4-manifolds: Whitney towers

-It was shown in \cite{ST1}, and for $\pi_1X=1$ and $m=3$ in \cite{Ma,Y}, that for $A:\amalg^m S^2 \to X$ admitting an order 1 Whitney tower (resp.~non-repeating Whitney tower) $\cW$, the order 1 intersection invariant $\tau_1(A):=\tau_1(\cW)$ (resp.~order one non-repeating intersection invariant $\lambda_1(A):=\lambda_1(\cW)$) is a homotopy invariant of $A$, if taken in an appropriate quotient of $\cT_1(\pi,m)$ (resp.~$\Lambda_1(\pi,m)$).
-The relations defining this quotient are determined by order zero intersections between the $A_i$ and immersed $2$--spheres in $X$.
-These are the order 1 $\textrm{INT}_1$ intersection relations which are described in \cite{ST1} (in slightly different notation) and below in Section~\ref{sec:order2-INT}.
-For $\tau_1$ there are also framing relations, but there are no framing relations for $\lambda_n$ (for all $n$) because Whitney disks can always be framed by ``boundary-twisting'' which creates only repeating intersections.
+It was shown in \cite{ST1}, and for $\pi_1X=1$ and $m=3$ in \cite{Ma,Y}, that for $A:\amalg^m S^2 \to X$ admitting an order 1 Whitney tower (resp.~non-repeating Whitney tower) $\cW$, the order 1 intersection invariant $\tau_1(A):=\tau_1(\cW)$ (resp.~order $1$ non-repeating intersection invariant $\lambda_1(A):=\lambda_1(\cW)$) is a homotopy invariant of $A$, if taken in an appropriate quotient of $\cT_1(\pi,m)$ (resp.~$\Lambda_1(\pi,m)$).
+The relations defining this quotient are determined by order $0$ intersections between the $A_i$ and immersed $2$--spheres in $X$.
+These are the order 1 intersection relations $\textrm{INT}_1$ which are described in \cite{ST1} (in slightly different notation) and below in Section~\ref{sec:order2-INT} (for $\lambda_1$).
+As remarked in the introduction, for $\tau_1$ there are also framing relations, but there are no framing relations for $\lambda_n$ (for all $n$) because Whitney disks can always be framed by the boundary-twisting operation \cite[Sec.1.3]{FQ} which creates only repeating intersections.